Semantics for eXtra large Banks

 The Package Name is the rightmost string in the ontology namespace.

-CODT transforms the ontology prefix as the unique code of the package.
+CODT transforms the ontology prefix into the unique code of the package.

 Note: All ontology classes, properties with the prefix fibo-fnd-agr-agrbecome model objects of the Agreements package.